ninabarzh/ipa/content/en/docs/take-back-power/how.md

 ## Voice recordings and journaling patterns

-Sometimes the abuse isn’t digital—it just *uses* tech.
+Sometimes the abuse isn’t digital, it just *uses* tech.
 Your own words can become a reliable record.

 - Voice memos:
   - Record your observations after something happens (“Today I found…”)